Effects of Corners in Surface Superconductivity: Corner Effective Problems

-\begin{proof} By the monotonicity proven in \cref{lem: monotonicity 1}, the energy can be easily bounded from above by the functional evaluated in a finite region, where it is then trivial to show that energy is bounded from above by a constant independent of $ L $ and $ \ell $.
-It only remains then to prove a lower bound to $ \ecorn(L,\ell) $ showing that \beq \ecorn(L,\ell) \geq - C, \eeq for some finite $ 0 < C < +\infty $.
+\begin{proof} {We first discuss the boundedness from below, which is the most difficult property to prove, and show that} \beq \ecorn(L_n,\ell_n) \geq - C, \eeq for some finite $ 0 < C < +\infty $.
 The key tool is a suitable partition of unity, which isolates the region where we want to retain the energy and allow us to discard the rest.
 We thus consider two smooth positive functions $ \chi $ and $ \eta $, such that $\chi^2 + \eta^2=1$ and whose supports are described, e.g., in \cref{fig: partition}: we assume that $ \eta \equiv 1 $ inside the shaded area, while $ \chi \equiv 1 $ in the white area.